top of page

 WHAT ARE ULTRAMAFIC ROCKS?

-Ultramafic rocks are rich in magnesium and iron and can be both igneous (solidified molten rock) and metamorphic (heated and pressurised rock).
+Ultramafic rocks are rich in magnesium, iron and silica and can be both igneous (solidified molten rock) and metamorphic (heated and pressurised rock).
 Ultramafic rocks originate from Earth’s mantle and have made their way to the surface over geologic time by way of volcanoes and other geologic processes.

 IS THIS AN ENTIRELY NOVEL TECHNOLOGY?